codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ### Status tab

-The **Pull request status** tab displays the following information for the currently checked out pull request:
+The **Pull request status** tab displays the following information for the pull request of the currently checked-out branch:

 -   The **Quality status** of the pull request, either up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository.